kube-rs/kube/architecture.md

 ## Kubernetes Ecosystem Considerations
 The rust ecosystem does not exist in a vaccum as we take heavy inspirations from the popular `go` ecosystem.
 In particular;

+- `client::Client` is a re-envisioning of a generic [client-go](https://github.com/kubernetes/client-go)
 - `runtime::Controller` abstraction follows conventions in [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime)
 - `derive::CustomResource` derive macro for [CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) is loosely inspired by [kubebuilder's annotations](https://book.kubebuilder.io/reference/generating-crd.html)
 - `core` module contains invariants from [apimachinery](https://github.com/kubernetes/apimachinery) that is preseved across individual apis
-- `client::Client` is a re-envisioning of a generic [client-go](https://github.com/kubernetes/client-go)

-When it comes to choosing names, and finding out where some modules / functionality should reside, a precedent in `client-go`, `apimachinery`, `controller-runtime` and `kubebuilder` can go a long way.
+We do occasionally diverge on matters where following the go side is worse for the rust language, but when it comes to choosing names and finding out where some modules / functionality should reside; a precedent in `client-go`, `apimachinery`, `controller-runtime` and `kubebuilder` goes a long way.

-That said, we do diverge on matters where following the go side is worse for the rust language.
-As a particular example, [client-go's tools modules](https://github.com/kubernetes/client-go/tree/master/tools) are split across several crates and modules where they are needed:

-  * `discovery` module replaces `client-go`'s [discovery](https://github.com/kubernetes/client-go/tree/master/discovery) sits inside `kube_client`
-  * `runtime::events` module replaces `client-go`'s [events](https://github.com/kubernetes/client-go/tree/master/tools/events) and sits inside `kube_runtime`
-  * our `config` module is top level and replaces their `clientmd`
-  * more of [client-go]'s [tools modules](https://github.com/kubernetes/client-go/tree/master/tools) are split in more generic ways

-## Unmanaged Parts
+## Generated Structs
-We do not maintain the kubernetes types generated from the swagger.json or the protos at present moment, and we do not handle client-side validation of fields relating to these types (that's left to the api-server).
+We do not maintain the kubernetes types generated from the `swagger.json` or the protos at present moment, and we do not handle client-side validation of fields relating to these types (that's left to the api-server).

 For information and documentation of the kubernetes types in rust world see:

 - [github.com:k8s-openapi](https://github.com/Arnavion/k8s-openapi/)
 - [docs.rs:k8s-openapi](https://docs.rs/k8s-openapi/*/k8s_openapi/)

-For the protobuf supporting (__WORK IN PROJECT__) see [k8s-pb](https://github.com/kazk/k8s-pb).
+For the protobuf (__WORK IN PROGRESS__) repo see [k8s-pb](https://github.com/kazk/k8s-pb).

 ## Crate Overviews
 ### kube-core